ibensw/pyFlakesLw/README.md

 # pyFlakesLw
-Lightweight sublime plugin for pyflakes
+Lightweight sublime plugin for pyflakes.
+Install and go.